CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 - George Seeto <geseeto@cisco.com>

 ## Credits

-This code was inspired by Cisco Dev-NET and the Dev-NET workshop I was able to attend in December 2018.
+Credit to Cisco Dev-NET and the folks who hosted the Dev-NET workshop I was able to attend in December, 2018.
 In addition ServiceNOW inspiration comes from various companies I have come from where ServiceNOW was the main ITSM application of choice.

 ## License